Johnnyg63/OLCPGEMobileVisualStudio/README.md

 </p>
 <hr/>
 <p><b><i>!!!
 Known Issues !!!</i></b></p>
-<p>If you see a Segmentation Fault at the start of debugging (can occur up to 4 times, Visual Studion 2019/2022) just click Continue, I am working on this at the moment.</p>
+<p>If you see a Segmentation Fault at the start of debugging (can occur up to 4 times, Visual Studio 2019/2022) just click Continue, I am working on this at the moment.</p>
 <p><img src='https://github.com/Johnnyg63/OLCPGEMobileVisualStudio/assets/96908304/eea76342-054c-4593-a6fb-2a6f213ec735' />
 </p>
 <hr/>